konsumer/tagslide/README.md

 ### moderation

+Moderation is a bit clunky, right now.
+I need to work out a better system.

 The approved images are stored in an optional mongodb database.
 If you set `MODERATED` to "yes" in your `.env` file, you can approve posts form the command-line.
 Only those that are approved will show up.
 You can use the command-line utility `./approve`.
 You will need a mongodb database.
 I use MongoLab (free.)

 #### approve